Aliabdo6/Aliabdo6/README.md

 ### My Machine Learning Journey 🚀

-In addition to front-end development, I’m passionate about **Machine Learning** and have hands-on experience in:
+In addition to front-end development, I'm passionate about **Machine Learning** and have hands-on experience in:

 - **Data Analysis and Visualization**: Transforming raw data into actionable insights using **NumPy**, **Pandas**, and visualization libraries. 📊
 - **Building Predictive Models**: Applying machine learning algorithms to solve real-world problems, from **heart disease prediction** to **pneumonia detection**. 🧠